lowRISC/muntjac/doc/pipeline_icache_intf.md

 This interface allows the pipeline to fetch instructions from the instruction cache.

 There are no flow control signals.
 The cache is expected to process only one request at a time, and the output must be consumed immediately.
+The cache may not respond on the same clock cycle as the request arrived.

 All `valid` signals should remain high for at most one clock cycle per request/response.